evgenyneu/two_galaxies/README.md

 # JavaScript simulation of two interacting galaxies

-This is a web page that shows a simulation of two interacting galaxies, available here:
+This a simulation of two interacting galaxies, written in HTML, CSS and JavaScript:

 [https://evgenii.com/blog/two-galaxies/](https://evgenii.com/blog/two-galaxies/)